chrisdickinson/2019-nodeconf-eu/slides.md

 # **notable** package manager

 ^ GitHub launched their package registry.
 If there was doubt before, it's gone
-now: centralized package management is not a product in itself.
+now: centralized package management is not a product in itself, especially one that focuses on a single language ecosystem.
 It is a line-item feature of a centralized product.

 ---

+# :star:

 ^ I started in 2015 and stayed until this year.
 I stayed as long as I could, probably longer than I should've.
 There are still a lot of really great people, who I want to cheer on from the outside.
 But I worry that npm no longer has a lever big enough to live up to their mission: take JavaScript to the stars.
+That is to say: preserve the JS commons in perpetuity.

 ---